AndrewJBateman/angular-dragdrop-module/README.md

-# :zap: Angular Material Table
+# :zap: Angular Dragdrop Module

 * Angular project using the [@angular/cdk/drag-drop module](https://material.angular.io/cdk/drag-drop/overview) to drag numbered boxes from a list on the left to a numbered list on the right and vice versa.
 * Tutorial code from [Demos With Angular](https://www.youtube.com/channel/UCYFd7Qy93YP7gPERnxP545A) but with updates due to updated Angular/Material versions - see [:clap: Inspiration](#clap-inspiration) below